 The United States and many foreign jurisdictions have enacted or proposed legislative and regulatory changes affecting the healthcare system.
 The United States government, state legislatures and foreign governments also have shown significant interest in implementing cost-containment programs to limit the growth of government-paid healthcare costs, including price controls, restrictions on reimbursement and requirements for substitution of generic products for branded prescription products.
 In recent years, Congress has considered reductions in Medicare reimbursement levels for products administered by physicians.
 The Centers for Medicare & Medicaid Services, or CMS, the agency that administers the Medicare and Medicaid programs, also has authority to revise reimbursement rates and to implement coverage restrictions for some products.
 Cost reduction initiatives and changes in coverage implemented through legislation or regulation could decrease utilization of and reimbursement for any approved products.
-While Medicare regulations apply only to drug benefits for Medicare beneficiaries, private payers often follow Medicare coverage policy and payment limitations in setting their own reimbursement rates.
+While Medicare coverage policy and payment limitations in setting their own reimbursement rates.
 Therefore, any reduction in reimbursement that results from federal legislation or regulation may result in a similar reduction in payments from private payers.